 What is Required to Pass the CAT & Genny Course?

 The tutor splits the course up into a practical and theory session.
 The tutor delivers the theory element in a classroom in which they will cover a range of PowerPoints, case studies and assignments.
 Delegates will also have to demonstrate their ability to locate underground services in the practical element of the course.
-At the end of the course, to show their knowledge and understanding of what they have learned the delegates complete a written paper exam.
+At the end of the course, to show their knowledge and understanding of what they have learned the delegates complete a short written assessment.